jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/2018-01-08-a-better-way-than-object-orientation-and-TDD.md

 This is very intersting!

-My interest about learning functional programming decreased after reading this statement in Uncle Bob Martin's post titled ["Living on the Plateau"](http://blog.cleancoder.com/uncle-bob/2017/11/18/OnThePlateau.html) a few months ago:
+I first became interested with functional programming [through Uncle Bob Martin](http://blog.cleancoder.com/uncle-bob/2012/08/24/functional-programming-for-the-object-oriented-programmer.html).
+But my interest about learning it decreased after reading this statement from him also, in his post titled ["Living on the Plateau"](http://blog.cleancoder.com/uncle-bob/2017/11/18/OnThePlateau.html):

 > If we aren’t going to see 1024 core processors in the near future, what need have we of functional programming languages?
 Oh, don’t get me wrong.
 I think functional programming is a good idea.
 Every programmer should learn it.
-But the crisis that we anticipated – the crisis that drove the current infatuation with functional languages – seems not to be occurring.
+But the crisis that we anticipated – the crisis that drove the current infatuation with functional languages –-- seems not to be occurring.
 And that may well mean that functional languages never achieve the ascendency that we had anticipated for them.
 It may just be that Java/C#, and Ruby/Python, and Swift/Dart/Go are, and will be, sufficient.